 How does server virtualization work?

-For IT managers and data centers, Virtualization also means reducing hardware costs upfront and reduced TCO in the long term.
+For IT managers and data centers, Virtualization also means reducing hardware costs upfront and TCO long-term.
 A smaller, more efficient data center means fewer costs in heating and cooling and less equipment to maintain.

-At the other end is dedicated hosting, where a client rents one or more servers for their exclusive use.
-It allows the most resources and control for a hosting client, but it is a far more expensive option than shared hosting.
+At the other end is dedicated hosting, where a client rents one or more servers for exclusive use.
+It allows the most resources and control for a hosting client but is far more expensive than shared hosting.

-A virtual private server can function as a middleman.
-It offers the benefits of dedicated hosting without the expense, with some of the limitations of shared hosting and dedicated hosting.
+A virtual private server can function as an intermediary.
+It offers the benefits of dedicated hosting without the expense, with some limitations of shared and dedicated hosting.

-With a VPS (or a VPSie), the virtual machine appears for all intents and purposes as a physically separate machine.
+With a VPS (or a VPSie), the virtual machine appears as a physically separate machine for all intents and purposes.
 The user can control what OS and software the server runs, regardless of the software environment running on other partitions within the server.
-Though some essential software runs on the physical server to maintain partitions, firewalls, and additional security, the end-user is essentially unaware of anything outside of the virtual machine they are interacting with.
+Though some essential software runs on the physical server to maintain cells, firewalls, and additional security, the end-user is unaware of anything outside the virtual machine they are interacting with.